isomerpages/mlaw-corp/news/public-consultations/_posts/2016-03-17-public-consultation-on-the-draft-mediation-bill.md

 ---
-layout: post
-title: Public Consultation on the Draft Mediation Bill
+title: 'Public Consultation on the Draft Mediation Bill'
 permalink: /news/public-consultations/public-consultation-on-the-draft-mediation-bill/
-breadcrumb: Public Consultation on the Draft Mediation Bill
+breadcrumb: 'Public Consultation on the Draft Mediation Bill'
-collection_name: news

 ---

 Public Consultation on the Draft Mediation Bill
 ---